molily/molily.de/_posts/2017-07-20-android-browsers.md

   <img src="/assets/android-browsers/thumbs/brave-1.jpg" alt="">
 </a>

 The user interface is almost identical to a vanilla Chrome.
-The main addition is the a Brave button in the top bar between the tab overview button and the well-known Chrome menu.
+The main addition is the Brave button in the top bar between the tab overview button and the well-known Chrome menu.

 <a href="/assets/android-browsers/full/brave-2.jpg" class="android-browser-screenshot">
   <img src="/assets/android-browsers/thumbs/brave-2.jpg" alt="">
 </a>

-Tapping the Brave button opens a menu which allows to toggle ad, tracker, cookies and script blocking as well as HTTPS everywhere and fingerprint protection.
+Tapping the Brave button opens a menu which allows to toggle ad, tracker, cookie and script blocking as well as HTTPS everywhere and fingerprint protection.

 Web-savvy people might understand all these detailed per-site settings, others might at least understand ad and tracker blocking.